 Charlottenburg

-Charlottenburg in West Berlin tends to be the best place to stay in Berlin for tourists that are slightly older.
+Charlottenburg in West Berlin tends to be the best place to stay in Berlin for tourists who are slightly older.
 It is a bit removed from the city and more residential than touristy.
 It is also more upscale than other parts of the city.
 Located in the old West Berlin, Charlottenburg has lots of beautiful buildings that boast decorative architecture.

 where to stay in berlin